 Learn more through this story map about what the public trust is and how it is impacted by sea level rise. - Interagency Resiliency Working Group

-Led by the Office of Planning and Research, this group generates state climate change assessments, policy guidance documents, and adaptation strategies, including the 2021 Climate Change Adaptation Strategy and Extreme Heat Action Plan. - More information about the Commission’s role and commitment to build climate resilience can be found on our Climate Change webpage.
+Led by the Office of Planning and Research, this group generates state climate change assessments, policy guidance documents, and adaptation strategies, including the 2021 Climate Change Adaptation Strategy and Extreme Heat Action Plan. - Sea Level Rise Leadership Team

 The Ocean Protection Council leads an executive-level group that meets semi-annually and a staff-level working group that meets quarterly.
 The team created the Principles for Aligned State Action on Sea-Level Rise and the State Agency Sea-Level Rise Action Plan for California to align state and local efforts to address sea level rise. - California Natural Resources Agency Climate Leadership Coordination Group